Westlake-AI/SemiReward/README.md

 ### Installation

-We provide a Python package *semilearn* of USB for users who want to start training/testing the supported SSL algorithms on their data quickly:
+USB provide a Python package *semilearn* of USB for users who want to start training/testing the supported SSL algorithms on their data quickly:

 ```sh
 pip install semilearn